Why is it called OrnaVerum?

-Yes, there are some nice photographs – please see the About / Personal section.
-And a Family section is now [Aug 2012] materialising (see Charivaria below) – there's a lot of quite surprising stuff lurking in the archives of both my own and my wife's backgrounds – particularly hers, I must admit!
+Yes, there are some nice photographs – please see About / Personal.
+And a Family unit is now [Aug 2012] materialising (see Charivaria below) – there's a lot of quite surprising stuff lurking in the archives of both my own and my wife's backgrounds – particularly hers, I must admit!
 And in each generation of every family an effort should be made to continue the narrative for the benefit of all who follow on.

 That research was all a long time ago – is it still relevant?

 That I can't readily answer, as I left the world of research for ever in 1976.
-It was highly regarded at the time by people whose opinion I respected and valued – please see the About / Education section.
+It was highly regarded at the time by people whose opinion I respected and valued – please see About / Education.

 A lot of it may well have been rediscovered, and published elsewhere.
 I would still like, however, to lay claim to priority – the El Dorado of scientific research.

 Whilst preparing content for my Web Wizard (please see About / Web Wizard) to work his magic on, I have indeed become aware of subsequent publications – please see Academic / Manuscripts / Further Links.

 It is also worth remembering that the dazzling advances in computer processing power and memory capacity, plus the advent of parallel processing and optimising compilers, have rendered some of the 1970's preoccupations with programming efficiency and economy rather delightfully archaic.
 It was only shortly before my departure in 1976 that the working memory of the Rutherford Laboratory IBM 370/195 was upgraded to (nearly) one megabyte (sic).

 The theory is too intricate to bother with, but the programs sound useful – are they available?